zahical/LilyGo-EPD-OWM-Weather-DevEd/README.md

 * Uses HTTPS for API calls, because, why share your API key with the world, even if it's free-tier?
 * [1] Now also displays OWM's [Air Quality Index](https://openweathermap.org/api/air-pollution) and the concentrations and safety-levels of three (user-configurable) air pollutants.
 Info is provided by another OWM free-tier API.
 * [2] Wind speed is now also indicated using [Wind Barbs](https://www.weather.gov/hfo/windbarbinfo).
-* [3] The wind finally blows in the correct direction :-P. (In the version I had, the wind arrow was drawn _towards_ the direction the wind was blowing _from_ and not in the direction it was blowing _to_, which was mildly confusing, at least to me)
+* [3] The wind finally blows in the correct direction :-P. (At least in the code version I started with, the wind arrow was drawn _towards_ the direction the wind was blowing _from_ and not in the direction it was blowing _to_, which was mildly confusing, at least to me)
 * Timezones are now handled with the help of the [AceTime](https://github.com/bxparks/AceTime) library, so no more fiddling with [cryptic TZ strings](https://www.di-mgt.com.au/wclock/help/wclo_tzexplain.html) while configuring the station.
 * [4] Now displays a 'DST in effect' indicator.
 * Refresh cycle errors (e.g. failed API calls) are now displayed [on-screen](doc_img/err_output.png), so you'll immediately notice if something isn't working.